 Venezuela's opposition candidate Gonzalez Urrutia: from placeholder to pointman

-Edmundo Gonzalez Urrutia, a soft-spoken grandfather who eschews the spotlight, is the Venezuelan opposition's hope for unseating strongman Nicolas Maduro in July 28 presidential elections.
+Edmundo Gonzalez Urrutia, a soft-spoken grandfather who spurns the spotlight, is the Venezuelan opposition's hope for unseating strongman Nicolas Maduro in Sunday's presidential election.

 There was little choice.